ibm-cloud-docs/databases-for-redis/howto-managing-connections.md

 At provision, {{site.data.keyword.databases-for-redis_full}} sets the maximum number of connections to your Redis deployment to **10,000**.
 Leave some connections available, as a number of them are reserved internally to maintain the state and integrity of your database.

 Exceeding the connection limit for your deployment can make your database unreachable by your applications.
-If your connection limit is reached, you will see the following error
+If your connection limit is reached, you see the following error

 ```shell
 ERR max number of clients reached